|Bookshelf Home | Contents | Index | PDF|

-The overall performance of Siebel Business Applications is largely dependent on the input/output (I/O) performance of the database server.
+The overall performance of Siebel Business Applications largely depends on the input/output (I/O) performance of the database server.
 To achieve optimal I/O performance, it is critical that the tables and indexes in the database be arranged across available disk devices in a manner that evenly distributes the I/O load.

 The mechanism for distributing database objects varies by RDBMS, depending on the manner in which storage space is allocated.
 Most databases have the ability to assign a given object to be created on a specific disk.
 These objects, and guidelines for some of them, are provided in the following list.